silver13/H8_3D/README.md

 http://sirdomsen.diskstation.me/dokuwiki/doku.php?id=start

 ###Board images
-Chech the boards are identical with the images below
+Check the boards are identical with the images below

 **the JJRC H22 board is not the same!**